Muzietto/es6-lambda-calculus/README.md

     def TWO_OBJ = MAKE_NUM TWO
     def THREE_OBJ = MAKE_NUM THREE

-  plus a specific error troubles with numerals:
+  plus a specific error that will be returned in case of troubles with computations involving numerals:

     def NUM_ERROR = MAKE_ERROR num_type